Carmagnola (Venice)

-Carmagnola or la Carmagnola is the traditional name of a porphyry head of a late Roman emperor, widely thought to represent Justinian, now placed on the external balustrade of St Mark's Basilica in Venice.
+Carmagnola or la Carmagnola is the traditional name of a porphyry head of a late Roman emperor, now placed on the external balustrade of St Mark's Basilica in Venice.
+Widely thought to represent Justinian, it was probably brought to Venice as loot from the sack of Constantinople.
+Its modern name references Francesco Bussone da Carmagnola, whose severed head was displayed nearby in 1432.